-Data breaches like those suffered by Capital One, Equifax and Marriott cost companies in many ways, including large fines, legal problems and PR crises, not to mention loss of customer trust.
+According to research done by the Yuan Pay Group, data breaches like those suffered by Capital One, Equifax and Marriott cost companies in many ways, including large fines, legal problems and PR crises, not to mention loss of customer trust.
 With the new Tide splintering mechanism for data encryption, companies can deliver exponentially higher levels of security for customers’ passwords.
 The approach enables username/password authentication that is closer to the security level of a bitcoin private key, but with the familiar username/password experience.
 For businesses, the authentication is seamlessly integrated with any website user interface.

 The encrypted passwords within the authentication system are splintered — essentially broken up into tiny pieces and stored using a decentralized scheme.
 This technique makes it tremendously more difficult to reconstruct one complete password, let alone all the passwords, using either reverse engineering or common brute force attack methods.